 At SS.
 Luca e Martina Pietro da Cortona made use of stucco to enhance the architectural features of the building, similar to what Francesco Borromini did at S. Carlo alle Quattro Fontane and at S. Ivo alla Sapienza.

 Musei Capitolini: two of three reliefs found in 1515 near SS.
-Luca e Martina and belonging to an arch built by Emperor Commodus and dedicated to Emperor Marcus Aurelius.
+Luca e Martina and belonging to an arch built by Emperor Commodus and dedicated to Emperor Marcus Aurelius, his father.
 Other reliefs from this arch were employed in the decoration of Arco di Costantino.
-The temple depicted in the two panels was dedicated to Jupiter and it stood near today's Esedra di Marc'Aurelio.
+The temple depicted in the two panels was dedicated to Jupiter and it stood on the Capitoline Hill.
 In reality the front of the temple had six columns

 Museo Nazionale Romano a Cripta di Balbo: frescoes from S. Adriano (early IXth century)

-In 1930-936 all the additions were removed and the entrance, which in the plate is shown at the level of the other churches, was brought back to its original lower location, similar to what occurred at nearby Tempio di Romolo.
+In 1930-1936 all the additions were removed and the entrance, which in the plate is shown at the level of the other churches, was brought back to its original lower location, similar to what occurred at nearby Tempio di Romolo.
 The decoration of the church was not regarded as being of value and the interior was entirely dismantled.
-Some very ancient frescoes were uncovered which went back to the heyday of the church when the nearby Palatine Hill was still the seat of the political power.
+Some very ancient frescoes were uncovered which went back to the heyday of the church and bring to mind those at nearby S. Maria Antiqua.

 (left) Curia Julia today; (right) visual reconstruction of its assumed ancient interior